stevelorenz/sfc-ostack/README.md

-# SFC-Ostack: A Simple Research Framework for SFC on OpenStack #
+# **SFC-Ostack**: A Simple Research Framework for SFC on OpenStack #

-SFC-Ostack focus currently on efficient cloud resource allocation and Service Function Instance (SFI) chaining.
+SFC-Ostack focus currently on delay-aware Service Function Instance Allocation and Chaining (SFIAC) algorithms.

+For installation and usage of SFC-Ostack, check the [README](./sfc-ostack/README.md) in **./sfc-ostack/**.

 ## Catalog ##